-A time limit of 3 minutes shall apply from the starting signal until the completion of the rescue.
+The time for this test should not exceed 3 minutes and 15 seconds from the starting signal until the completion of the tow.

 - safe and appropriate entry for the environment

 - constant observation of the unconscious person

 - 50 metre swim approach

 - effective 50 metre tow to safety

 - time limit achieved.